-If the beer run had been our founding story, instead of the one that says we are different from everyone else and better than all others, maybe we would have grown up more alert to our kinship with the majority of the peoples on this planet who, among other things, have no reliable water to drink.
+If the beer run had been our founding story instead of the one that says we are different from everyone else and morally superior to all others, maybe we would have grown up more alert to our kinship with the majority of the peoples on this planet who, among other debilitating things, have no reliable water to drink.

 Maybe instead of our tendency to place ourselves apart and above, we would habitually have stood shoulder to shoulder with the orphan, the widow, the stranger, and the enemy, as our scripture readings today emphatically command us to do.

-I don’t know which patriotic songs you’ll be singing in honor of our freedoms today, but between the hot dog course and the watermelon, I plan to belt out every last annoying verse of ‘Ninety-Nine Bottles of Beer on the Wall.’
+I don’t know which traditions and rituals will mark your holiday, but between the hot dog course and the watermelon, I won’t be singing the national anthem with all its bombs bursting in air and its proud nod to slaveholders (read all the verses).
+Instead, in honor of the America that could have been and still might be, I plan to belt out every last annoying verse of ‘Ninety-Nine Bottles of Beer on the Wall.’
 And I plan to down a few.

 Now, beer-drinking is not something I can or should encourage you to do, especially if you’re not of age, or can’t drink safely.
 But I do hope you will have a Fourth of July filled with love of country, and with ardent prayers for our leaders.
 And I hope you will also take a moment to pray for the profound conversion of all Americans—of you and me—to a resolute path of justice, solidarity, and peace in a world where everyone else loves their country too.